 broke her arm while at school on the play ground i was notified via phone by the principle that my daughter fell off the monkey bar and hurt herself that ice packs were given and she back in class however my baby sitters husband picked my daughter from school today and noticed my daughter in alot...
 Read more »

 I'm sorry to hear about your child's misfortunate.
 I will say I have litigated these kind of cases against schools.
 You would think they would do the right thing, but they rarely do.
-I have litigated death claims against the LAUSD and in my experience the LAUSD and their attorneys have no...Read more »
+I have litigated death claims against the LAUSD and in my experience the LAUSD and their attorneys have...Read more »

 Although family law courtrooms are very crowded, especially this time of year, Judges for the most part do strive to create workable schedules for working people with minor children.
-You're right that you need to keep working and supporting your children and you should not miss out because of your...Read more »
+You're right that you need to keep working and supporting your children and you should not miss out because of...Read more »

 So I answered this question quite extensively.
 I told you what to do and how to do it.
 If you want to give me a call or an email, please do.
 I'm very good at these hearings.
 I know the law on Unemployment and most attorneys do not.

 Look at the answers that were already posted...Read more »

 i signed a 10 yr lease to rent the property, and am constantly living in fear that me and my children are going to be put out. i have never been late paying my rent in the 6 yrs that we have lived here. they continue to harass me and are constantly threatening me to take my rental assistance and to...
 Read more »